 Digital Health: Developing Health Professionals’ Capacity to Support Patients

-As part of the Sheffield City Region Perfect Patient Pathway Test Bed, Good Things Foundation was commissioned to investigate and pilot the training needs of health professionals to run alongside the introduction of particular health technologies for patients.
+As part of the Sheffield City Region Perfect Patient Pathway Test Bed, Good Things Foundation was commissioned to investigate and pilot the training needs of health professionals.

 Our focus was to pilot the training of health professionals to become Digital Health Champions.
 Digital Champions already deliver informal digital skills training across the Online Centres Network and beyond.
 The new, specialised role of Digital Health Champion would focus on encouraging and supporting people to use digital health resources alongside clinical interventions, as a fully integrated part of the patient pathway.